ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

 e.g - Consider you have created a controller, let's say - "UserController".

-Now you need to map Controller with a path .
-In the below example we are mapping "UserContoller" with a path "/user" inside the "routers" member of App -
+You need to map Controller with a path.

 ```
 import { Fort } from "fortjs";